VolkovBos/jobboard_milestone3/README.md

 If the registration is a succes you will get the message:"Your registration is saved, we will get in touch with you."

 ### Unittesting
 For the Unittests I focussed mostly on authorisation, page loads and the error pages.
-Besides this I also tested the login, logout and register functionality.
+Besides this I also tested the login and logout functionality.
 Because of time I chose to do test the button, actions, queries and database modifiers in the user storie testing.
+This also applies for the JavaScript I used, the errors and success messages I tested on the website.

 ### Further testing
 * Tested this website on laptop and mobile.